momentechnologies/moment-hooks/CONTRIBUTING.md

 If you come over a bug you can create a new issue with the `bug` tag.
 Before creating the issue please ensure that no similar issue has been reported.

+### New feature

+If you have written some code that you want in this repository you can create a pull request where you describe what you have done.